davetony007/drummer/README.md

 The application is built with Vite, React, and TypeScript, utilizing Tone.js for the core audio engine.

 ### Features
 - **AudioEngine (Tone.js):** Uses `Tone.Players` instances, loaded dynamically from the `DRUM_SAMPLES` constants catalog which contains 49 .wav files (Kicks, Snares, Hats, Percs, Cymbals, Toms) pulled from the `stargate-sample-pack`.
-Includes Master Volume, Tape Distortion plugins, and Swing offsets.
+Includes Master Volume, Tape Distortion plugins, Swing offsets, and Jank (per-note timing and velocity humanization).
 - **Zustand Orchestrator:** State tracks 6 patterns of 16 steps along with dynamic track array configurations.
+- **Song Mode Structure:** Build complete arrangements by chaining patterns together.
+Define how many times each pattern block repeats (bars) before automatically advancing to the next, allowing for full song composition directly within the app.
 - **UI Interaction:** The interface features a sleek, modern studio drum machine design with deep brushed-metal backgrounds, precise hardware button styling, neon active-state highlights, and an optimized, compact layout.
-- **Track Selection & Additions:** Click any track's row header to open a dropdown sample picker.
+- **Track Mixing & Selection:** Per-track Volume and Panning using `Tone.Channel`.
+Click any track's row header to open a dropdown sample picker.
 Swap samples mid-playback or use the "Add Track" button at the bottom of the sequencer to add an entirely new lane (and sound) into your sequence block.
 - **Transport & Storage:** Includes Save and Load functionality (`Ctrl+S`, `Ctrl+O`) and spacebar transport controls.
 - **Step Modifiers:** Shift-click to toggle Ratcheting sub-hits, Alt-click to toggle triplets.
 - **Kit Generation:** Features a `RND KIT` button to randomly load a fresh sample kit.